 If you download all or part of the number database into your DMR radio, it will do an automatic lookup on the ID in every received call and, if it finds a match, show the user’s name and callsign on your radio’s display screen:

 Retevis DMR radio showing received stations details

-The database capacity varies between DMR radios – some only hold 1000 entries (sufficient for all active VK numbers/callsigns), but some Chinese radios can hold hundreds of thousands of numbers – which will allow storage of the entire worldwide DMR callsign database.
+The database capacity varies between DMR radios – some hold 1000 entries (more than sufficient for all active VK numbers/callsigns), but some Chinese radios can hold hundreds of thousands of numbers – which will allow storage of the entire worldwide DMR callsign database.
 These are also called “digital contacts”.

 Some physical parameters of DMR radios such as button functions and display backlighting can also be programmed using the software.

 Programming the radio

 The following instructions are general in nature.
 The physical layout of programming software varies widely between radio makes and models, but the parameters to be programmed are the same for all DMR equipment.

 Connect the programming lead to your radio, and “read” it.

 The software will show a new blank code plug.